 Even though making a television program is far from easy, the following shows from the 1990s are enough to make you wonder what their creators were thinking.
-From talk shows to sitcoms to police procedurals, the entries on this list run the gamut from unknown duds to an extremely successful, truly awful show that’s still on the air today.
+From talk shows to sitcoms to police procedurals, the entries on this list run the gamut from unknown duds to an extremely successful — but truly awful — show that’s still on the air today.
 We culled our choices from fan reception, critical vitriol, and TV Guide’s widely cited 2002 list of the worst TV shows of all time.

 1. Baby Talk